The Fleet of Worlds series (with Larry Niven)

 “Hostile Takeover” — Analog Science Fiction and Fact, May 2001

 “Strange Bedfellows” — Artemis, Science and Fiction for a Space-Faring Age, Winter 2001

 “Calculating Minds” — Jim Baen’s Universe, April 2009

-(The novel InterstellarNet: Origins integrates, expands, and substantially revises the storyline across these five stories.)
+(The novel InterstellarNet: Origins integrates, expands, and substantially revises the storyline across the above five stories.)